Preview

 Description

-This page is from George Sternberg's personal photo album.
-This photograph of a photo album page contains four photos.
-Each photo is captured in the year 1913.
-The four photographs are captured by paleontologist George Sternberg.
+This black scrapbook page contains four black and white photographs that were captured by George Sternberg in 1913.
 The photos are on a black background and have handwritten inscriptions by Sternberg describing the photos underneath each photograph.
 The handwriting underneath the photos is the same on each one.
 The photo on the top left describes the Belly River formation.
-The photo on the top right describes the close-up of the mold of integument of Stephanosaurus marginatus.
-The photo on the bottom left shows a larger amount of a mold of the integument of Stephanosaurus marginatus from the side of the tail.
-The photo on the bottom right shows the badlands on the Red Deer River in Alberta, Canada.
+The photo on the top right describes the close-up of the mold of the integument of Stephanosaurus marginatus.
+The photo on the bottom left features a larger mold of the integument of Stephanosaurus marginatus from the side of the tail.
+The photo on the bottom right displays the badlands on the Red Deer River in Alberta, Canada.

 Physical Description